 The SteelSeries Arctis Nova Pro Wireless are premium wireless gaming headphones released in 2022.
 These over-ears are packed with extra features like a wireless transmitter with built-in customization controls, active noise cancelling (ANC), swappable battery packs, and plenty of software options.
 They also support Bluetooth, meaning you can stay connected to your smartphone and console at the same time.
 Unlike the SteelSeries Arctis Pro Wireless, you can get these headphones in either a PC and PlayStation or Xbox variant.
 If you care about cross-platform compatibility, the Xbox variant is more versatile since it can wirelessly connect to both consoles.
 That said, there have been many user reports of a high noise floor, which can be annoying while you're gaming.
 You can read more about this in our Sound Profile test.

-The SteelSeries Arctis Nova Pro Wireless are fair for neutral sound.
-Out of the box, they have a somewhat neutral sound profile.
-The touch of extra bass adds thump, rumble, and boom to mixes.
-However, a large peak in the mid-range makes vocals and lead instruments sound harsh.
-The treble range is uneven, which can veil dialogue while sibilants like cymbals are shrill.
-Luckily, you can customize their sound to your liking using their companion software's parametric EQ and presets.
+The SteelSeries Arctis Nova Pro Wireless are decent for neutral sound.
+They have a generally flat sound profile out of the box, with extra bass that adds thump, rumble, and boom to mixes.
+However, their somewhat inconsistent treble range means vocals and sibilants can sound dull or piercing, depending on their pitch.
+You can customize their sound using their companion software's parametric EQ and presets.
 With that said, since they have a closed-back design, their passive soundstage won't seem very immersive.

-The SteelSeries Arctis Nova Pro Wireless are good for commute and travel, although that's not their primary design purpose.
+The SteelSeries Arctis Nova Pro Wireless are decent for commute and travel, although that's not their primary design purpose.
 Since they support Bluetooth, you can easily connect them to your smartphone when you're on the go, and a single battery pack offers roughly 25 hours of continuous playback time.
-They also have ANC, and while they struggle to reduce the rumble of bus engines, they can block out passenger chit-chat well.
+They also have ANC that blocks out passenger chit-chat well but struggles with lower-pitched sounds like the rumble of bus engines.
 However, they have a bulky design, and their carrying pouch won't protect the headphones from anything other than dust.

 The SteelSeries Nova Pro Wireless aren't designed for this purpose.
 They can fall off your head if you're wearing them during moderate physical activity, and they have a bulky design.
 Luckily, you can use them wirelessly via Bluetooth, which helps eliminate the risk of something snagging the headphones and pulling them off of your head.
 They also have a decently comfortable fit and are well-built.
 However, they lack an IP rating for water resistance, which is normal for gaming headsets.

-The SteelSeries Arctis Nova Pro Wireless are good for office use.
+The SteelSeries Arctis Nova Pro Wireless are satisfactory for office use.
 You can connect these decently comfortable headphones to your PC via Bluetooth or non-Bluetooth wireless.
 Thanks to their swappable battery pack system, you can use one battery (which lasts roughly 25 hours) while the other charges in the dock.
 If you need to take calls or attend online meetings, they have a retractable boom mic with a very good overall performance and a sidetone.
-Their ANC also offers an okay overall performance and can block out office chatter well.
+Their ANC also blocks out office chatter well.

 The SteelSeries Arctis Nova Pro Wireless are good for wireless gaming.
 Thanks to their wireless dock, you can connect them to consoles with low latency.
 They also support Bluetooth, meaning you can stay connected to your gameplay and smartphone at the same time.
 Overall, these headphones offer a customizable experience, thanks to their companion software.
 You can also use their dock to adjust their performance on the fly when gaming on your Xbox.
 Their retractable mic also offers a very good performance, which is nice if you like to game with others, and they come with two swappable battery packs, so you can use one while the other charges.